Inquiry CartInquiry Cart

 What is QSFP-DD and How Does it Work?

 Given that QSFP-DD is backward compatible with earlier generations of QSFP devices, it can be integrated into existing infrastructures easily.
-It helps in reducing power consumption while maximizing port density on network equipment hence making it a critical component for data centers, cloud computing environments, and other bandwidth-intensive applications.
+It reduces power consumption and maximizes port density on network equipment.
+This makes it a critical component for data centers, cloud computing, and bandwidth-intensive applications.

 Understanding the QSFP-DD Form Factor